 Gagarin: Absolutely!
 Leaving my wife, Valentina, and daughter, Elena, was the hardest part.
 It felt like a potential goodbye.

-Celine: Before I let you go, what advice would you offer to young dreamers aspiring to reach the stars?
+Celine: Finally, before I let you go, what advice would you offer to young dreamers aspiring to reach the stars?

 His response echoed the courage of his mission: